moldstruct/sf-md/README.md

 # Hybrid Strong-Field / Molecular Dynamics (SF/MD)

 This is a strong-field ionization Molecular Dynamics (SF/MD) model that is part of the **MOLDSTRUCT** toolbox.
 It can be used to simulate laser-induced ionization in the optical regieme based on ADK theory and the resulting Coulomb explosion of molecular systems, from small clusters up to whole proteins.
-The code is based on a modified version of GROMACS ([webpage](https://www.gromacs.org/)), with functionality close to normal GROMACS plus additional parameters (an `-ionize` module) that drive ionization from a laser/X-ray pulse.
+The code is based on a modified version of GROMACS ([webpage](https://www.gromacs.org/)), with functionality close to normal GROMACS plus additional parameters (an `-ionize` module) that drive ionization from a laser pulse.
 The model is developed by the Biophysics group at Uppsala University.

 # Manual